 What is the difference between the faculty supervised externship and the externship seminar?

 Under both options, students are required to work 12 hours per week during the semester.
 The seminar option includes a seminar class and is required for your first externship placement.
 The faculty supervised option is for your second and third externships and includes regular meetings with your faculty advisor.
 Because students are awarded academic credit for their work, externships are intended to provide more than just a typical work experience.
 The ABA has promulgated standards applicable to externships.
 Standard 305 specifically requires that “A field placement program shall include: . . .
 (7) opportunities for student reflection on their field placement experience, through a seminar, regularly scheduled tutorials, or other means of guided reflection.”
-To satisfy that requirement, students taking the faculty supervised externship are required to meet with their faculty supervisor at least every other week, complete a Memorandum of Understanding establishing externship goals, a conflicts form and a learning agenda, and submit weekly journals and times sheets.
+To satisfy that requirement, students taking the faculty supervised externship are required to meet with their faculty supervisor at least every other week, complete a Learning Agenda establishing externship goals, a conflicts form and a Memorandum of Understanding, and submit weekly journals and times sheets.
 Students taking the seminar option are awarded additional credit for their participation in a seminar designed to enrich the externship experience.
 The class is structured to provide an opportunity for students to reflect on their experiences especially in the areas of professionalism and ethics, practice lawyering skills, and gain additional insight and exposure to the broader legal system in their area of practice.
 Course requirements include individual meetings with the seminar professor, completing a conflicts form and learning agenda, submitting weekly journals and time sheets, posting comments to a forum in response to guest speakers and assigned readings, and submitting a research and writing assignment.
 The externship seminar is only offered during the fall and spring semesters.

 How do I enroll for an Externship?